gmazzap/OptionsStorage/README.md

     $yellow_fruits = $storage->get( 'conf-child.fruits.yellow' );
     var_dump( $yellow_fruits ); // array(2) { [0]=> string(6) "banana" [1]=> string(5) "lemon" }

-So, the first part of the dotted string is the name of the php file without extension.
+The first part of the dotted string is the name of the php file without extension.
 Note that there is no need to specify the folder because the class will look in the registered folders.
 If a file named `conf-parent.php` exists in more than one directory, than the first found will win (searching folders in order of addition).

-Files are loaded only when if a configuration are getted, otherwise file will never be loaded.
-Of course, files are loaded only once, data are cached so all request after first are returned from cache.
+A files is loaded only when an option inside it is requested, otherwise it will never be loaded.
+Files are loaded only once, then data are cached and all request after first are returned from cache.

 ####Defaults####